jthies/phist/README.md

   make install

-is only the libs target.
+are only the targets libs and drivers.

 On typical clusters it is recommended to set the C/C++/Fortran compilers to the MPI wrappers to be used.
 This is in contrast to the way CMake usually handles MPI